jordan2lee/cell-dissociation/README.md

 </details>

-# 3. PREPROCESSING SINGLE CELL RNA-SEQ WORKFLOW
+# 3. PREPROCESSING SINGLE CELL RNA-SEQ ANALYSIS

 **PURPOSE: to take raw sequencing reads and convert to a gene-cell count matrix**